XRPLF/xrpl-dev-portal/content/references/protocol-reference/data-types/currency-formats.md

 ### Specifying Without Amounts

-If you are specifying a token without an amount (typically for defining an order book in the [decentralized exchange](decentralized-exchange.html)) you should specify it a a currency object, but omit the `value` field.
+If you are specifying a token without an amount (typically for defining an order book in the [decentralized exchange](decentralized-exchange.html)) you should specify it as a currency object, but omit the `value` field.

 If you are specifying XRP without an amount (typically for defining an order book) you should specify it as a JSON object with _only_ a `currency` field.
 Never include an `issuer` field for XRP.